 The principal contribution of this paper is a discussion of architecture definition for distributed applications that are to be deployed on compute Clouds.
 The key insight is that the architecture description needs to be reified at run-time so that it can be used by the Cloud computing infrastructure in order to implement, monitor and preserve architectural quality goals.
 This requires several advances over the state of the art in software architecture.
-Architectural constraints need to be made explicit so that the Cloud infrastructure can obey these when it allocates, activates, replicates, migrates and deactivates virtual machines that host components of the architecture.
+Architectural constraints need to be made explicit so that the Cloud infrastructure can obey these when it allocates, replicates, migrates and deactivates virtual machines that host components of the architecture.
 The architecture also needs to describe how and when it responds to load variations and faults; we propose the concept of elasticity rules for architecture definitions so that the Cloud computing infrastructure can replicate components and provide additional resources as demand grows or components become unavailable.
 Finally, there must be an understanding of how a management cycle for a service deployed on a Cloud can be derived from a description of these constraints and we demonstrate how this can be achieved using a model driven approach.

-As such the overall contributions of the paper are as follows: we identify a list of requirements and constraints that a provider must describe when deploying and hosting a multi-component application on a cloud.
+As such the overall contributions of the paper are as follows: we identify a list of requirements and constraints that a provider must describe when deploying and hosting a multicomponent application on a Cloud.
 We present a language for the description of such requirements that builds on existing standards and introduces new abstractions such as the ability to specify on demand scaling.
-We define an architecture for a cloud infrastructure to support these abstractions and specify clear behavioural semantics for our language with respect to this architecture using a model denotational approach.
+We define an architecture for a Cloud infrastructure to support these abstractions and specify clear behavioural semantics for our language with respect to this architecture using a model denotational approach.
+We then describe the overall implementation of the service lifecycle management process, with particular focus on service management components and the monitoring infrastructure which will address the scaling requirements and physical distribution of application services.
 Finally we evaluate our language primitives experimentally with a distributed computational chemistry application.

-This paper is further structured as follows: In Section 2, we present the background to this research and in particular the primitives that are now provided by modern virtualisation and Cloud computing technologies in general and the infrastructure that has been developed by the RESERVOIR project in particular.
+This paper is an enhancement and extension to work previously presented [5] and is structured as follows: In Section 2, we present the background to this research and in particular the primitives that are now provided by modern virtualisation and Cloud computing technologies in general and the infrastructure developed by the RESERVOIR project in particular.
 We then use a motivating example in Section 3 to argue why architecture definition for Cloud computing differs from more conventional deployments.
 In Section 4, we describe our novel abstractions, such as co-location constraints and elasticity rules for describing architectures that are to be deployed in a Cloud.
-In Section 5 we describe the experimental evaluation of our approach by means of a computational chemistry application that we have deployed in a conclude the paper in Section 7.
+Section 5 presents the main components of the architecture which manage the lifecycle of services within a cloud, namely the Service Manager and the Monitoring Framework.
+In Section 6 we describe the experimental evaluation of our approach by means of a computational chemistry application that we have deployed in a computational Cloud.
+We discuss related work and present conclusions in Sections 7 and 8.